June 4-14 | Charleston, SC

 -

-Rob Turkewitz and Elijah Siegler had researched the story of the installation of the organ at Kahal Kadosh Beth Elohim (KKBE) and realized it was a story that needed to be told, especially in our current climate.
+Charleston lawyer, Rob Turkewitz and College of Charleston religious studies professor, Dr. Elijah Siegler researched the story of Rabbi Gustavus Poznanski and how the installation of the organ at Kahal Kadosh Beth Elohim (KKBE) led to one of the first appellate decisions on the separation of church and state and the birth of the Jewish reform movement, and realized it was a story that needed to be told, especially in our current climate.

 In early 2024, wanting to make the show a reality, Rob and Elijah reached out to friend, artist, and fellow Charleston resident Robin Shuler, who recommended they engage Brooklyn composer and playwright Toby Singer to create the piece.